mdcourse/mdcourse.github.io/docs/source/chapters/chapter4.rst

 Wrap in box
 -----------

-.. container:: justify

 Every time atoms are being displaced, one has to ensure that they remain in the box.
 This is done by the *wrap_in_box()* method that must be placed within the *Utilities* class:

 .. code-block:: python